CommonGateway/CoreBundle/docs/classes/Service/InstallationService.md

 public install (string $bundle, array $config)
 ```

-Installs the files from a bundle.
+Installs the files from a bundle

+Based on the default action handler so schould supoprt a config parrameter even if we do not use it

 **Parameters**

 * `(string) $bundle`
 : The bundle
 * `(array) $config`
-: Optional config
+: Optional config (ignored on this function)

 **Return Values**